Wireless Access Providers’ Association Constitution

 10.2.
 The Management Committee shall give written notice of the date, time and venue of the Annual General Meeting to all members of the Association in good standing not less than 1 calendar month prior to the date of the meeting.

 10.3.
-The Management Committee shall be entitled to call a special general meeting of the Association at any time subject to the giving of not less than 14 days written notice to the members of the Association.
+The Management Committee shall be entitled to call a Special General Meeting of the Association at any time subject to the giving of not less than 14 calendar days’ written notice to the members of the Association.

+10.4.
+A quorum for General Meetings shall be at least one-third of members of the Association in good standing, who are present in person or via electronic communications link, or 10 members (whichever is the smaller number).

 10.5.
-A quorum for such meetings shall be at least one-third of members of the Association in good standing, who are present in person or via electronic communications link, or 10 members (whichever is the smaller number).
+Any Association member unable to attend a meeting may authorise by written proxy another to represent it.
+Such written proxy must be delivered to the Secretariat not later than 3 calendar days before the relevant meeting.

 10.6.
-Any Association member unable to attend a meeting may authorise by written proxy another to represent it.
-Such written proxy must be delivered to the Secretariat not later than 3 days before the relevant meeting.

-10.7.
-All meetings of the Association shall be open to interested parties other than members at the discretion of the Management Committee and subject to receipt of confirmation of attendance at least 3 days prior to the relevant meeting.
+All meetings of the Association shall be open to interested parties other than members at the discretion of the Management Committee and subject to receipt of confirmation of attendance at least 3 calendar days prior to the relevant meeting.

 11.1.
-An accounting officer shall be appointed at the Annual General Meeting.
+An accounting officer shall be appointed by the Management Committee.
 His or her duty is to audit and check on the finances of the Association.

 11.3.
 The financial year of the Association ends on 28 February.